-You can run Claude Code as a fully autonomous GitHub Actions agent today using the official anthropics/claude-code-action@v1 — responding to PR comments, auto-fixing failing CI tests, and posting code reviews.
-For most teams running 50 PRs a month, the API cost runs under $5.
+You can run Claude Code as a fully autonomous GitHub Actions agent today using the official anthropics/claude-code-action@v1, responding to PR comments, auto-fixing failing CI tests, and posting code reviews.
+For most teams running 50 PRs a month, API costs are typically modest — usually in the single-digit dollar range.
 The pattern is production-ready, with built-in guardrails to prevent runaway loops and unauthorized access.
+The action supports the full current model lineup: Sonnet 4.6 for routine tasks, Opus 4.8 for complex multi-file reasoning, and Claude Fable 5 (Anthropic’s most capable widely released model as of June 9, 2026) for long-running agentic jobs that require sustained autonomy across large codebases.

 What Is the Claude Code GitHub Action?